Advertising 7 Min Read

 - Segment Name: In-Market Flight & Hotel Shoppers

 - Why You Should Use This: Travelers, especially athletically-minded ones, are always in need of new clothing and equipment.
 This audience may be looking for discounts on limited-use items or Sports/travel packages, and they tend to research purchases well ahead of their trip.
-You can also go with a geography-based segment as well, like “Las Vegas Hotels” to target shoppers heading to an area where you think they’ll need your products.
+And when they aren’t able to travel, they are likely watching content that allows them to escape the everyday and fantasize about their next trip.
+Incorporating Connected TV into your strategy to capture this target audience will make it even easy to catch this on-the-go group before their next adventure.

 Approach: Women’s Everyday Sportswear